KyleBooth/CP-single-resource/minizinc/README.md

 ### Running a model:

 To run a MiniZinc model (and have all solutions output), execute the following command in terminal:

-`minizinc -a alternative-resource.mzn data/data.dzn`
+`minizinc -a <model>.mzn data/data.dzn`